matomatical/iclr-volume/README.md

   [work](https://github.com/maxxu05/openreview_summarizereviews)
-and wrote a script to download all abstracts and all comments via the [OpenReview API](https://docs.openreview.net/reference/api-v2), then did battle with matplotlib for a couple of hours, *et voilà.*
+and wrote a script to download all abstracts and all comments via the [OpenReview API](https://docs.openreview.net/reference/api-v2), then did battle with matplotlib and timezones for a couple of hours, *et voilà.*

 Results: Timeline of posts and comments
 ---------------------------------------